What is Lymphatic Drainage?

 - Hardening and thickening of the skin (fibrosis)

-How does lymphatic drainage massage help?
+How does manual lymphatic drainage massage help?

 Lymphatic drainage massage gently coaxes movement of the lymph reducing the swelling and providing relief from the pain.
 Massage strokes direct congested lymphatic areas into the correct direction to reduce the localised pressure or oedema.
 In some cases complex lymphatic therapy is required, and this may involve bandaging and compression garments.